davedelong/time/Documentation/0. Overview/1-Motivation.md

 `y` vs `Y` vs `yyyy`.

+### Creating Dates

+`Date()` is bad

+### Awkward Pluralization

+When using an `NSDateComponents` to represent the parts of a calendar date, the name for retrieving its month value whould be `month`.
+However, when using an `NSDateComponents` to represent the *difference* between two dates, the name for retrieving the number of months from the components should be `months`.

+However, since `NSDateComponents` is used for two different purposes, it's awkward to have *both* `var month: Int` and `var months: Int` properties on the same object.

+In other words, the Foundation API surrounding `NSDateComponents` decreases expressivity and fluency.

 ## Why do we need this?

 These problems (and others) are why `Time` was created. `Time` solves all of these problems.
 It uses precise naming, to avoid confusion.
 It enforces correct algorithms through type safety.
 It simplifies formatting.